United States diplomatic cables leak: Dropping of hosting, finance services, and accessibility

 Official efforts by the U.S. government to limit access to, conversation about, and general spread of the cables leaked by WikiLeaks were revealed by leading media organizations.
 A 4 December 2010 article by MSNBC reported that the Obama administration had warned federal government employees and students in educational institutions studying towards careers in public service that they must refrain from downloading or linking to any WikiLeaks documents.
 However, State Department spokesman P.J.
 Crowley denied ordering students, stating, "We do not control private networks.
 We have issued no authoritative instructions to people who are not employees of the Department of State."
 He said the warning was from an "overzealous employee."
-According to a 3 December 2010 article in The Guardian, access to WikiLeaks has been blocked for federal workers.
-The U.S. Library of Congress, the U.S. Commerce Department and other government agencies have confirmed that the ban is already in place.
+According to a December 2010 article in The Guardian, access to WikiLeaks was blocked on government computers because the information was still classified.

 A spokesman for Columbia University confirmed on 4 December that its Office of Career Services sent an e-mail warning students at Columbia's School of International and Public Affairs to refrain from accessing WikiLeaks cables and discussing this subject on the grounds that "discourse about the documents would call into question your ability to deal with confidential information".
 However, this was quickly retracted on the following day.
 SIPA Dean John Henry Coatsworth wrote that "Freedom of information and expression is a core value of our institution, ... thus, SIPA's position is that students have a right to discuss and debate any information in the public arena that they deem relevant to their studies or to their roles as global citizens, and to do so without fear of adverse consequences."